|

 most intensively studied and characterised used nanomaterials, consisting of

-tiny cylinders of carbon, no wider than a strand of DNA with a wide range of properties
+tiny cylinders of made carbon atoms, no wider than a strand of DNA with a wide range of properties

 of great use to materials scientists.